maanjain/maanjain/readme.md

 ## Hi there, I'm Maan Dhirendra Jain 👋

-I am an **Embedded Systems and VLSI enthusiast** with a deep interest in building intelligent edge devices and hardware-software co-design.
+I am an **Embedded Systems ** with a deep interest in building intelligent edge devices and hardware-software co-design.
 Currently, I am honing my expertise in high-performance embedded design at **C-DAC Pune**.

 I enjoy bridging the gap between low-level hardware and high-level logic, whether it's optimizing RTOS tasks for real-time responsiveness or synthesizing nanomaterials for next-gen sensors.